Correctional Facilities

 Challenges during the COVID-19 pandemic

-- COVID-19 has been reported even when adhering to the 6-foot social distancing recommendation which is nearly impossible for inmates and staff to abide by.
+- COVID-19 has been reported even when adhering to the 6-foot social distancing recommendation, which is nearly impossible for inmates and staff to abide by.

-- Limited space within correctional facilities creates challenges to properly isolate individuals with laboratory-confirmed COVID-19, potentially infecting others.
+- Limited space within correctional facilities creates challenges to isolate individuals with laboratory-confirmed COVID-19, potentially infecting others.

-Humidity can reduce the spread of COVID-19
+Humidity control can reduce the spread of COVID-19

 Issues caused by low or fluctuating relative humidity